holomekc/ioBroker.bshb/README.md

 ## Changelog

+### 0.2.3
+* (holomekc) Update to api version 3.2
+* (holomekc) Add support for climate schedules with two options to activate them
+* (holomekc) Update intrusion detection so that more information is shown
+* (holomekc) Update intrusion detection and climate schedule switches stay active now

 ### 0.2.2
 * (holomekc) Support for rooms.
 Configuration to ignore server certificates.
 Allow ttesting controller 2 and can prevent issues in case certificates expire.
 Less secure though.